-Denielle Perry is an Assistant Professor at Northern Arizona University in the School of Earth and Sustainability.
+Denielle Perry is a water resource geographer and Assistant Professor at Northern Arizona University in the School of Earth and Sustainability.

 It’s no secret that I love water.
-This passion fuels my research in how environmental institutions and values influence both the development and conservation of water resources, as well as the socio-ecological implications of these often competing agendas.
-Drawing on a Political Ecology approach to analyze water resources policy and management, I adopt a mixed-methods approach in my work, making use of both quantitative and qualitative analysis.
-Such research at the nexus of political ecology, water law and policy, and geospatial analysis is a powerful platform for solving some of the most pressing environmental problems of our time.
+This passion fuels my research into how environmental institutions and values influence both the development and conservation of water resources, as well as the socio-ecological implications of these often competing agendas.
+With a political ecology lens and through use of multiple methods, I investigate water governance issues around the globe.
+Such research at the nexus of policy, discourse, and spatial analysis is a powerful platform for solving some of the most pressing environmental problems of our time related to freshwater, the biodiversity crisis, environmental justice, and sustainability.

 - Political ecology